-Dressing up a wedding cake with fresh blooms makes for a naturally beautiful look.
+Dressing up a wedding cake with fresh blooms makes for a naturally fresh and beautiful look, no matter what.
 But what about adding an unexpected touch of greenery to the mix?
 Enter: succulent wedding cakes.

 Meet the Expert